luchete80/WeldFormFEM/README.md

+#WeldFormFEM – Open-Source FEM Solver for Large Deformation Processes

+WeldFormFEM is an open-source Finite Element solver designed for nonlinear solid mechanics simulations involving large deformations, contact, and material plasticity.

+Originally developed for forging simulations, the solver is modular and extensible, making it suitable for a wide range of forming and manufacturing processes such as:

+Forging

+Extrusion and stamping

+Indentation and hardness tests

+Solid mechanics under large strains

+Custom research on material behavior

+💡 Key Features
+✅ Explicit dynamic integration

+✅ Plasticity and large deformation support

+✅ Remeshing for element quality preservation

+✅ Graphical User Interface (GUI) in active development

+✅ Written in C++, with clean modular design

+⚙️ Integration with VTK, OpenCascade, and other libraries

+🧪 Ideal for experimentation, research, and education

+🧱 Use cases
+Whether you're a researcher, engineer, or student, WeldFormFEM offers a sandbox for developing and understanding FEM solvers tailored to high-deformation processes.
+New capabilities like remeshing, GUI-based workflows, and scripting are actively being developed.

 # WeldFormFEM
 Updated Lagrangian Explicit Finite Element Method (FEM) CPU/GPU based solver. \
 WeldFormFEM is aimed to solve solid mechanics large strain problems, such as metal forming. \